“When sorrows come, they come not single spies, but in battalions.”

 You don’t have to be a theatre studies major or faculty member to enjoy DT+.
 Classic performances like Much Ado About Nothing, Othello, and more can all be found on DT+.
 DT+ also provides additional material including interviews with notable past and present theatre actors and directors.
 As well, the site has videos covering topics of performance theory and criticism including the politics of naturalistic theatre and insights into the creative processes of a director.

-Though a new acquisition to U of G, other institutions, including Queens University, Canada and Liverpool John Moores University, UK, have spoken highly of DT+, describing it as an invaluable resource in support of teaching.
+Other institutions including Queens University, Canada and Liverpool John Moores University, UK have spoken highly of DT+, describing it as an invaluable resource in support of teaching.
 DT+ has gained a reputation among other institutions of being accessible, relevant, and interesting.

 New library purchases are managed through the Collections & Content Team.
 The team is responsible for the acquisition, development, and curation of the library’s electronic and print collections to support U of G’s learning, teaching and research, and ensuring that relevant, unique, and useful resources are available for library users.

 Interested in accessing any of our collections but not a student, staff, or faculty at U of G?
 That’s okay!
 Find out how you can access our collections if you’re a community member or alumni.